Gauged Gromov-Witten theory for small spheres: Abstract

 \section{Abstract}

-For smooth projective $G$-varieties, we equate the gauged Gromov-Witten invariants for sufficiently small area and a fixed genus zero curve with the invariant part of equivariant Gromov-Witten invariants; this is part of the {\em quantum non-abelian localization} conjecture proposed in \cite{manifesto}.
-From this we deduce a gauged version of abelanization from Gromov-Witten invariants.
+We relate the genus zero gauged Gromov-Witten invariants of a smooth projective variety for sufficiently small area with equivariant Gromov-Witten invariants.
+As an application we deduce a gauged version of abelianization for Gromov-Witten invariants in the small area chamber.
 In the symplectic setting, we prove that any sequence of genus zero symplectic vortices with vanishing area has a subsequence that converges after gauge transformation to a holomorphic map with zero average moment map.
-Conversely, any such map is the limit of such a sequence.